Copperhead (G.I. Joe): Profile

 Copperhead's military specialty is air-driver swamp vehicle operator.
-He is presumably a native of the Florida Everglades, due to his immeasurable knowledge of the area, and is believed to have raced speedboats in high-stakes races in Monaco and Japan.
-His major weakness is gambling, on which he apparently got started by placing bets on his own races.
-He compounded his problems, by selling his services to Cobra to pay off his debts.
+He is believed to be a native of the Florida Everglades, due to his immeasurable knowledge of the area, and is believed to have participated in high-stakes speedboat races in locales including Monaco and Japan.
+He is a frequent gambler and apparently began by betting on races he was participating in, increasing his problems by working for Cobra to pay off his debts.

 Copperhead is extremely comfortable and capable in swamp environments, and is intimately familiar with seaborne demolitions and high-speed naval assault vehicles.
 He is also a gifted mechanic, spending much of his time elbow-deep in the transmissions of various Cobra watercraft, customizing and tuning them for maximum performance in jungle and swamp operations.
 Once Copperhead's combat and piloting skills were established, it is assumed that Cobra either paid off - or otherwise eliminated - his bookies.

 During the time that Cobra was out of commission, Copperhead returned to his old tricks, and racked up more substantial debt.
 According to intelligence reports, he'd been placing wagers under false identities, then sabotaging his opponents, assuring himself of a guaranteed payday.
 Angry bookies came looking for retribution after his schemes were uncovered, and so Copperhead was relieved when he received the call back to Cobra, this time as the head of Cobra's Naval forces.